-Studies on economic assessment of water quality improvement were conducted in 2015-2017 for the three cities of Southeast Asia: Metro Manila, Philippines, Hanoi, Vietnam and Jakarta, Indonesia.
+Studies on economic assessment of water quality improvement were conducted in 2015-2017 for the four cities of South and Southeast Asia: Chennai, India, Metro Manila, Philippines, Hanoi, Vietnam and Jakarta, Indonesia.
 The main objectives of these studies were: 1) to investigate cities’ residents’ willingness to pay for the improvement of water quality of surface waterbodies (stream, canals, rivers, lakes) in their cities, and 2) to estimate total economic value of benefits related to clean water environment in a city.
 As expected results of these undertakings could be useful in updating existing and developing new water infrastructure-related policy decisions in these cities.

 CONTINGENT VALUATION METHOD